Dr Rhodri Ivor Leng

 Sociology of Science, Scientometrics, Metascience, Science of Science, History and Philosophy of Science, Computational Social Science, Public Policy

-Rhodri Leng is a sociologist of science.
+Rhodri Leng is Lecturer and Programme Director of the MSc in Science and Technology in Society.
 His core research programme, as developed in The Matter of Facts (2020, MIT Press), concerns how science develops: how its findings spread and influence opinion, how its ideas come to be accepted or rejected by particular communities, and how those communities grow, fragment, and decline over time.

 Completed Projects

 ESRC Postdoctoral Fellow (2020-2021).
-Project title: Selective citation and the shaping of scientific knowledge: Citation network analysis and the diet–heart debate.
+Project title: Selective citation and the shaping of scientific knowledge: Citation network analysis and the diet–heart debate (£100,000)

 ESRC Advanced Quantitative Methods PhD Studentship (2016-2019): Project title: Selective citation and the shaping of scientific knowledge: Citation network analysis and the diet–heart debate.